suryakn/Behavioral-Cloning/writeup_template.md

 * writeup_report.md or writeup_report.pdf summarizing the results

 ####2.
 Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track 1 for 2 complete laps.
+The model (clonef.ipynb) uses only center camera images.
 ```sh
 python drive.py model.h5
 ```

 ####3.
 Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The clonef.ipynb file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ###Model Architecture and Training Strategy
+The model uses center camera images and steering angle as training images and labels respectively to learn.

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+Model starts with normalization (keras lambda) of the 160, 320, 3 with 5x5 filter sizes with depth varying from 24 and 64 and 2x2 stride.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting.

+The model was trained and validated on udacity provided data and data produced from simulator.
+Used simulator to run 2 laps with recovery simulation.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 ####4.
 Appropriate training data